This is a guest post by Amber Bradshaw.

 As the hurricane moves closer to the states, please seek shelter.
 If you live in an evacuation zone, please evacuate.
 You can replace ‘things' – you can't replace life.

 If you have livestock, there are many wonderful people on social media who have farms that are offering to house livestock during the evacuation.
 If you have pets, there are listings for evacuation shelters that accept pets.
-“Pet Evacuation and Pet Friendly Emergency Shelters: Tips and Information For Helping You and Your Pet in a Disaster” has guides as to what you need to bring with you for your pet.
+“Pet Friendly Emergency Shelters & Pet Evacuation” has guides as to what you need to bring with you for your pet.

 Stay safe and we will see you on the other side of the storm.